cppitems/cppitems/items/018/item.md

 ```
 The deleter can then be used (`del(ptr);`) instead of `delete ptr;` .

-**Hint**: It is a valid approch to first neglect the requirements for a custom deleter (TestE and TestF) and (at first) only implementing the requirements for TestA-TestD; once these tests work you can extend the class to also support a custom deleter.
+**Hint**: It is a valid approach to first neglect the requirements for a custom deleter (TestE and TestF) and (at first) only implementing the requirements for TestA-TestD; once these tests work you can extend the class to also support a custom deleter.

-**Note**: If you desire more ganular tests you can also comment parts of a test case during development.
+**Note**: If you desire more granular tests you can also comment parts of a test case during development.

 ## Requirements and testing
 As for EX3.1, we provide tests to specify the desired functionality and to guide the implementation.